Winterize Irrigation Systems Safely

 3) City of Coeur d’Alene code requires the backflow assembly to be installed with unions so it can be removed before the introduction of compressed air, and stored inside for the winter.
 If the assembly was installed without unions and it cannot be removed to prevent freezing, then it must be thoroughly drained.

-4) Perform your required annual backflow assembly test at spring start-up no later than July 1st to make sure the assembly is operating correctly.
+4) Perform your required annual backflow assembly test at spring start-up no later than July 1st to ensure the assembly is operating correctly.